johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 ## Detecting Ambiguity

-For this CoffeeScript subset we've seen that it's possible to build an understanding of evaluation and typing that provides more information than the evaluation result or the fixed type of a individually.
-Capturing that extra information a term can be represented by a triple `(S, E, T)`, where `S` is the syntax string of the term, `E` is the evaluation derivation, and `T` is the type derivation.
+So far we've seen that it's possible to build an understanding of evaluation and typing that provides more information than just the evaluation result or the fixed type for a term.
+Capturing that extra information a can be represented by a triple `(S, E, T)`, where `S` is the syntax string of the term, `E` is the evaluation derivation, and `T` is the type derivation.
 This triple can be used to determine whether two terms will cause confusion.

-One approach would be to first compare the `S` values for two triples and then determine if the `E` and `T` values match.
+One approach is to first compare the `S` values for two terms and then determine if the `E` and `T` values match.
 Terms with "similar" `S` values but different `E` or `T` values might be ambiguous and could be flagged for review.
 Using the [Levenshtein Distance](http://en.wikipedia.org/wiki/Levenshtein_distance) to keep the calculation for similarity simple:

 <div class="center">
   <img src="/assets/images/diagrams/cs-dist.png"></img>
 </div>

-_dist_ is the Levenshtein distance function and _dist_ is just the ratio of the distance between the two strings and the maximum length of both.
+_lev_ is the Levenshtein distance function and _dist_ is just the ratio of the distance between the two strings and the maximum length of both.
 This is sometimes referred to as the Levenshtein Ratio.
-Providing a ratio allows for a baseline with a given grammar that might capture all "very similar" terms regardless of the term length.
 For `(-> true)() -> false` and `(-> true) () -> false`:

 <div class="center">
   <img style="width: 300px" src="/assets/images/diagrams/cs-dist-example.png"></img>
 </div>

-An exact value for string distance that can be reconciled as a threshold "setting" makes building an automated tool a bit easier.
+An relative value for string distance that can be used as a threshold "setting" makes building a tool for automating the process easier.
 That is, if two terms are deemed "close enough" by virtue of their _dist_ value being below a predetermined threshold and they have different information in either `E` or `T` then they might be flagged [3].

 ## Fuzzy Search

-With a more complete understanding of semantic ambiguity and some tooling to provide the derivation info the next step is to analyze terms and detect ambiguous pairings.
-That is, we can now define a system that will automate the exploration of the "term space" (all term combinations), and run a check against existing known terms for ambiguous pairs for each generated term.
+We now have enough information to define a system that will automate the exploration of the "term space" (all term combinations), and run a check against existing known terms for ambiguous pairs for each generated term.

-Storing the triple of known terms for comparison would be fairly easy with the text search capabilities available in most modern databases.
-You could even [implement](http://www.artfulsoftware.com/infotree/qrytip.php?id=552) the Levenshtein Distance function and ratio and use it to check an new term against known terms.
-It may be that a purpose built data structure for the storage and retrieval based on a text search algorithm would perform better, but a good all purpose RDBMS would suffice for a first pass.
+Storing the triple of known terms for comparison is fairly easy with the text search capabilities available in most modern databases.
+One might even [implement](http://www.artfulsoftware.com/infotree/qrytip.php?id=552) the Levenshtein Distance function and use it to check a new term against known terms.
+It may be that a purpose built data structure for the storage and retrieval based on a text search algorithm would perform better, but a good all purpose RDBMS would be fine for a first pass.

 More interesting is the generation of terms for a non-trivial language.
-It's seems likely that a _term generator_ would have to start with atomic types and successively wrap them in terms defined with subterms.
-That part can likely be performed with nothing more than knowledge of the grammar, but there are two issues.
+A _term generator_ would start with atomic types and successively wrap them in terms defined to have subterms.
+That part can likely be performed with nothing more than knowledge of the grammar.
+There are two issues with this.

 First, the complexity of many programming languages makes re-examining the same terms an enormous waste of time.
 Tracking the explored terms and "resuming" the exploration process would have a lot of value.
 Second, generating the derivations to store and compare along with the syntax is an involved effort.
 Again, It's easy to tag a piece of syntax with the result of execution or typing but information is lost.

 ## Quick and Dirty

-To avoid the extra effort required of the language creator in generating the evaluation and type derivations, a less complicated representation of a term might still be effective.
+A less complicated representation of a term might still be effective, and could avoid extra effort required of the language creator in generating the evaluation and type derivations.
 For example the tuple `(S, A)`, where `S` remains the syntax of the term and `A` is the AST representation.
-Using the lambda term example, and haskell parser detailed earlier:

 ```haskell
 ( "(-> true)() -> false",